liamtoaldo/gofetch/README.md

 ### Prerequisites

 -   golang
--   linux or windows (not available for mac at the moment)
+-   linux, android (Termux) or windows (not available for mac at the moment)

 ### Installation